lucasbaraujo/olist-ecommerce-dashboard/README.md

 This project transforms raw e-commerce data into a visual management tool.
-It was my first practical experience with Power Query and Power Pivot as an autodidact student learning data analysis.
+It is fully written in Brazilian Portuguese and was my first practical experience with Power Query and Power Pivot as an autodidact student learning data analysis.
 The dashboard provides a view of sales volume, revenue trends, and delivery performance, allowing stakeholders to identify regional strengths and logistical bottlenecks.
-It is fully written in Brazilian Portuguese and still has a lot to improve, such as new KPIs, new graphs, better UX/UI, and more.

 Key Metrics (KPIs)